 Price and Your Customer

-Figuring out a reasonable raffle ticket price is dependent on the prizes offered and your target demographic.
+Figuring out a good raffle ticket price is dependent on your target demographic.
+Consider how much your prizes are worth to potential ticket buyers.
 First, consider how much the prizes are worth to most of your potential ticket buyers.
-As an example, selling $100 raffle tickets to university students or £15 raffle tickets for a chance to win an Ishtar DVD might make ticket sales challenging.
+As an example, selling $100 raffle tickets to university students or $15 raffle tickets for a chance to win an Ishtar DVD might make ticket sales challenging.

 Pro tip: Make sure your ticket price is a round number (most people don’t want to pay $3.76!)